hongjarren/Hackathon-2-Text-based-game/README.md

 Healing Potions and Critical Hits

 In order to recover health during combat, players can use healing potions.
 The player is given the option to utilise a healing potion or not if they have any on hand.
 A potion's use will restore the player's health by a set amount.
 Another game mechanic is critical hits.
 Based on a preset critical hit chance, the 'isCriticalHit' function assesses if an attack is a critical hit.
 When a critical hit occurs, the attacking player or boss deals twice as much damage.

 Game Save and Continue

 Players can save their progress in the game and pick up where they left off by using the resume feature.
 The saved game states are managed using the 'Stack' data structure.
 The level, total number of gems, and overall pace are all restored when players decide to restart the game using the saved data that has been retrieved.

+PROGRESSION TRACKER
+The player can, at any point of the journey, choose to view the progression they made so far, this includes on which phase they are at right now, the rewards they have gained thus far and how many pace they have taken.
+This is to allow an easier decision making throughout the game.

+COHERENT STORYLINE
+ Each phase of the story has been thoroughly planned to ensure coherent storytelling throughout the game.
+Each decision you make will have a story relating it to the next phase so you can ensure to have a fine time reading through the stories we have prepared.

+ NEW GAME
+ The game also has  a new game feature, for when the player wishes to start fresh if they feel like they made a bad decision.
+The reasoning for not allowing the players to return back to specific phase is for balancing, so that the players are ever only given one chance to make their decision for immersion purpose.

+GEARS
+The game also incorporated a gear system wherein the players are allowed to use their rewards to purchase weapons or armors to aid them in their final boss fight.
+Wise decisions must be made here as well as the amount of money you spend will determine if you can defeat the boss.

+PROGRESSION TRACKER
+The player can, at any point of the journey, choose to view the progression they made so far, this includes on which phase they are at right now, the rewards they have gained thus far and how many pace they have taken.
+This is to allow an easier decision making throughout the game.

 5. Additional Components

 The Adventure game utilizes the following additional components:

-- Linked List: The `LinkedList` class manages the game's scenes (phases).
+- Linked List: The `

+LinkedList` class manages the game's scenes (phases).
 It provides functions to append nodes representing each scene and display the current scene based on the player's progression.

 - Stack: The `Stack` class handles the saved game states.
 It allows pushing and popping of game state data, such as the level, total gems, and total pace.
 The stack data structure enables saving and restoring the game progress.